nbogie/express-notes/exercise-post-quotes.md

 # Exercise: Allow adding of new quotes via POST (5-15 minutes)

+## Objective
-**Objective:** change a quote API server to allow POSTs of new quotes.
+Change a quote API server to allow POSTs of new quotes.

 The route should be `/quotes` and the HTTP method should be POST.